Alisson Becker: 2018–19: Champions League title

-2019–20: Continued success
+2019–20: Premier League title

-After spending his first season with the designated squad number 13, it was announced that Becker would be wearing the number 1 shirt for the 2019–20 season, which had previously been worn by Loris Karius.
+After spending his first season with the designated squad number 13, it was announced that Alisson would be wearing the number 1 shirt for the 2019–20 season, which had previously been worn by Loris Karius.

-Becker started in the 2019 FA Community Shield against Manchester City on 4 August; after a 1–1 draw, Manchester City ultimately won the title 5–4 on penalties.
-On 9 August 2019, in the opening match of the 2019–20 Premier League season against newly promoted Norwich at Anfield, Becker picked up a calf injury in the first half, and had to be replaced by new signing Adrián after 38 minutes.
+Alisson started in the 2019 FA Community Shield against Manchester City on 4 August; after a 1–1 draw, Manchester City ultimately won the title 5–4 on penalties.
+On 9 August 2019, in the opening match of the 2019–20 Premier League season against newly promoted Norwich at Anfield, Alisson picked up a calf injury in the first half, and had to be replaced by new signing Adrián after 38 minutes.
 He was expected to be out injured for a "few weeks".
 As a result, he was ruled out of the 2019 UEFA Super Cup, which Liverpool won 5–4 on penalties on 14 August, following a 2–2 draw with Chelsea after extra-time.
 He returned to the matchday squad on 20 October, in a 1–1 draw with rivals Manchester United.
 On 30 November, in a 2–1 win over Brighton, he was sent off for handling the ball outside his designated area.
-On 21 December, Becker kept a clean sheet against Flamengo in the 2019 FIFA Club World Cup Final with Liverpool winning the trophy for the first time.
-On 19 January 2020, Becker assisted Mohamed Salah's 93rd-minute goal, in a 2–0 home win against Manchester United in the league.
+On 21 December, Alisson kept a clean sheet against Flamengo in the 2019 FIFA Club World Cup final with Liverpool winning the trophy for the first time.
+On 19 January 2020, Alisson assisted Mohamed Salah's 93rd-minute goal, in a 2–0 home win against Manchester United in the league.

-On 6 March 2020, Becker was injured again, meaning he missed the next day's Premier League win against AFC Bournemouth, and the Champions League Round of 16-second leg loss against Atlético Madrid, the final two Liverpool matches before the season was suspended due to the COVID-19 pandemic.
+On 6 March 2020, Alisson was injured again, meaning he missed the next day's Premier League win against AFC Bournemouth, and the Champions League round of 16-second leg loss against Atlético Madrid, the final two Liverpool matches before the season was suspended due to the COVID-19 pandemic.
 He ended the 2019–20 Premier League with a Premier League winner's medal, having made 29 appearances.